MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageparse.md

 ```

 ### Supported Image Formats
 The deployed model API supports images encoded in PNG format.
-For optimal results we recommend using uncompressed/lossless PNGs with 8-bit monochromatic images.
+For optimal results we recommend using uncompressed/lossless PNGs with RGB images.

 Note that as described above in the API spec, the model only accepts images in the resolution of `1024x1024`pixels.
 Images need to be resized and padded (in case of non-square aspect ratio).